johnshopkins/hubJS/README.md

 # hubJS

-HubJS is the JavaScript library for interacting with the Hub API.
+The JavaScript library for interacting with the Hub API.

 ## Usage

 Include hubJS.js on all pages that need access to the library.
-Be sure to [initialize the library](#init) before attemping to run functions.
+Be sure to [initialize the library](#init) before attempting to run functions.

 ```html
 <script src="hubJS.js"></script>